yoedtos/cargotracker/README.md

 ## Testing

 Cargo Tracker's testing is done using [JUnit](https://junit.org) and [Arquillian](http://arquillian.org/).
-There are several Maven profiles configured for running the testing codes against varied adapters.
+There are several Maven profiles configured for running the testing codes against varied Arquillian Container adapters.

 ###  Payara Managed Adapter